 Once you access the VPS management dashboard, you'll find the Browser terminal button – click on it, and a new browser tab will open:

 After a while, the page will load in a new browser tab and it will show the login prompt.
-Use your SSH user and password to log in as you would normally use when you log in via SSH:
+Use your SSH user and password to log in as you would normally do when logging in via SSH:

 SSH Keys on Browser Terminal